rxzyx/wordle-answer-hack/README.md

 ## What does this hack do?
 - **It will alert the answer to the wordle.**

-## 🤖 Features with Problems (will be fixed soon):

-- None for now, report to Issues if you find an issue!

 #### I am not responsible for your actions with these cheats.

 ## How To Use: